 - 13.1 The primary responsibility for maintaining sound systems of internal control including arrangements to prevent and detect fraud and corruption lies with Senior Management.
-An annual programme of internal audits is designed to assist this process by highlighting areas where controls are inadequate or are not operating. - 13.2 All cases of suspected fraud and/or irregularity should be reported to the Chief Audit Executive, with the exception of benefit fraud which should be reported to the Benefit Fraud Investigation Team within the Revenues and Benefits Partnership.
+An annual programme of internal audits is designed to assist this process by highlighting areas where controls are inadequate or are not operating. - 13.2 All cases of suspected fraud and/or irregularity should be reported to the Chief Audit Executive, with the exception of benefit fraud which should be reported to the Department of Work and Pensions.
 The Chief Audit Executive is responsible for initiating and overseeing all fraud investigations and for all subsequent follow up work to be completed.
-All fraud investigations will be conducted in accordance with the Council's Constitution, Anti-Fraud and Corruption Strategy and the Confidential Reporting (Whistleblowing) Policy.
+All fraud investigations will be conducted in accordance with the Council's Constitution, Anti-Fraud and Corruption Policy and the Confidential Reporting (Whistleblowing) Policy.